Red mulberry (Morus rubra)

 Leaf

-Simple, alternate on stem, length 3" to 7"; thin and membranous in texture with margins that are singly or occasionally doubly toothed; abruptly pointed; variable in form, especially on young shoots, having from three to five lobes or a single lobe on one side; dark bluish green; smooth or rough above, pale and softly hairy beneath; produces a milky juice when broken; turns yellow in autumn.
+Simple, alternate on the stem, 3 to 7 inches long; thin and membranous in texture with margins singly or occasionally doubly toothed; abruptly pointed; variable in form, especially on young shoots, having three to five lobes or a single lobe on one side.
+Dark bluish green, smooth or rough above, pale and softly hairy beneath; produces a milky juice when broken.
+Leaves turn yellow in autumn.

 Fruit (seed)

-Berrylike, about an inch long; red when fully grown, becoming dark purple to black when ripe; sweet and juicy and very attractive to birds.
+Berrylike, about an inch long; red when fully grown, becoming dark purple to black when ripe; sweet, juicy, and very attractive to birds.

 Range

-Scattered and rare, found in southeastern Minnesota in the Mississippi and Minnesota river valleys; moderately shade tolerant, moderately fast growing.
+Scattered and rare in southeastern Minnesota, found in the Mississippi and Minnesota River valleys; moderately shade tolerant, moderately fast growing.

 Wood uses

-Coarse-grained, soft, light in weight, weak, decay-resistant; thick, lighter-colored sapwood; of little commercial value but used for fence posts, boat building, and small articles of furniture; often used in wildlife plantings because the fruit is an important food source.
+Coarse-grained, soft, light, weak, decay-resistant wood with thick, lighter-colored sapwood.
+Of little commercial value, but used for fence posts, boat building, and small articles of furniture; often used in wildlife plantings because the fruit is an important food source.

 Back to top